russellmoss/milea-chatbot/docs/milea-chatbot-developer-documentation.md

 - **visitingHandler.js**: Processes visiting-related queries including hours, directions, reservations, etc.
 - **clubHandler.js**: Manages wine club membership queries
 - **merchandiseHandler.js**: Handles non-wine product queries
+- **loyaltyHandler.js**: Processes Milea Miles program queries
+- **wine_productionHandler.js**: Handles questions about how wine is made
 - **generalHandler.js**: Fallback handler for general queries that don't fit a specific domain

 ## Extending the Knowledge Base

 The knowledge base is designed to be easily extensible with new domains.
-Here's how to add a new knowledge domain:
+The Knowledge CLI now automates most of this process, but here's how it works behind the scenes:

 ### 1. Create a New Knowledge Directory